dyamand/dyamand.github.io/src/doc/docs/tests/angular_services.md

 ## Logging service

 !!! success "_i.8.0_ Getting all logs and log n entries should result in n nexts of the logged entries"

+## Authorization service

+!!! failure "_i.9.0_ After creating a new profile, standard rights should be granted to the creator" !!! failure "_i.9.1_ After creating a new profile and getting a profile, the correct profile should be retrieved" !!! failure "_i.9.2_ After adding installations to the new profile, these installations should be retrievable through that profile and they should become assigned"
+!!! failure "_i.9.3_ After adding members with specific access rights to the profile, these members should be retrievable through that profile with the corresponding access rights"
+!!! failure "_i.9.4_ If user without removal rights tries to remove installations/members, it should fail" !!! failure "_i.9.5_ If user with removal rights removes installations/members, these installations/members should not be retrievable through that profile anymore"
+!!! failure "_i.9.6_ If profile gets changed, after retrieving the profile it should contain the latest changes"